Open Government GuideCompare

 4. Provisions for broad, vague, or burdensome requestsCompare

 1. Character of exemptions

 The Wyoming Public Records Act has two different sections discussing exemptions to public disclosure.
 The first section lists categories of records that may be withheld if disclosure “would be contrary to the public interest.”
 W.S. §16-4-203(b).
 The reasons for non-disclosure must outweigh the state's public policy of openness.
-A so-called catch-all exemption allows the custodian to go to court to withhold records not covered by an exception if the custodian can prove that disclosure would be contrary to the public interest.
+A so-called catch-all exemption allows the custodian to go to court to withhold records, even if the records are not covered by an enumerated exception, if the custodian can prove that “disclosure of the contents of the record would do substantial injury to the public interest.”
 Wyo.
-Stat. § 16-4-203(b) (1977 & Cum.
-Supp.
-1996).
-A custodian must petition the district court if he wishes to withhold a record pursuant to the general exemption.
+Stat. § 16-4-203(g).
+A custodian must petition the district court to withhold a record pursuant to the general exemption.
+Id.

 The second section states that the custodian shall deny inspection to the categories of records listed.
 W.S. §16-4-203(d).
 However, the Wyoming Supreme Court has ruled that records listed in W.S. §16-4-203(d) may only withheld if disclosure would cause an unwarranted invasion of privacy.
 Houghton v.
 Franscell, 870 P.2d 1050 (Wyo.
 1994)